OIUE/WSN-Project/README.txt

             2 == closed door

 Events:
-      Condition:
+      type:
-                0 = Timed event.
-Event is triggered when time defined in "Time" has passed with someone being in the room 1 = No one in the room event.
-Event is triggered when room is empty 2 = Someone in the room event.
-Event is triggered when room isn't empty
+                0 = Number of people in a room event.
+Event is triggered when a certain number is reached/exceeded 1 = No one in the house event.
+Event is triggered when house is empty 2 = Timed event.
+Event is triggered when defined time between entering and leaving a room has run out.

-                10 = No one in the house event.
-                20 = Someone in the House event
+      people:
+                number of people as condition for certain events

+      time:
+                time in minutes as condition for certain event